Brother Barry Landry, SC | President

 Nancy Artigues joined Saint Stanislaus in the fall of 2018 and has served as the academic assistant principal since.
 Artigues is well-versed in the Catholic school system as well as the public school system with over 30 years of combined experience in teaching and administrative roles.
 She received a bachelor’s degree from Tulane University in psychology and later went on to earn a master’s degree in education with an emphasis on teaching individuals in special education programs.
 Nancy obtained her Mississippi administrator license in 2017, which led her to her current position as academic assistant principal.

-Andree Bonnaffons joins the SSC family as director of guidance.
+Andree Bonnaffons joined the SSC family as Director of Guidance in 2020.
 She started her career as an English and psychology teacher at her alma mater, St. Mary’s Dominican High School, in New Orleans, LA.
 During her career she has served as assistant principal at St. Scholastica Academy in Covington, LA, director of guidance and admissions director at Archbishop Hannan High School in Meraux, LA, guidance counselor and assistant principal in St. Tammany Parish Public Schools and counselor and principal in St. Bernard Parish Public Schools.

 She holds a bachelor’s degree in secondary education from Louisiana State University; a master’s degree in guidance and counseling from Our Lady of Holy Cross College; a master’s degree in school leadership from the University of New Orleans; and, certification as a supervisor of education from the University of Louisiana at Monroe.
-She has extensive training in multiple areas of counseling and social emotional learning and in trauma based relational intervention from the Karen Purvis Institute of Child Development at Texas Christian University.
+Her extensive training at the Karen Purvis Institutes of Texas Christian University including counseling and social emotional learning, as well as trauma-based relational interventions.